 THE LAST DROP 1925 GRANDE CHAMPAGNE COGNAC

-Meanwhile under the warm autumnal sun, on a wine-growing estate down in Cognac, an old drinks-making family was picking grapes destined to be double distilled and stored in wood for nearly a century before making their way to your glass.
+1925 was quite a year.
+As well as heralding the release of F. Scott Fitzgerald’s The Great Gatsby – the Jazz Age in 200 pages – it was also the year of The Last Drop founder Tom Jago’s birth.
+Meanwhile, on a wine-growing estate down in Cognac, under the warm autumnal sun, a family was picking grapes destined to be double distilled and stored in wood for nearly a century… before making their way to your glass.

-On this old family estate in the heart of the Grande Champagne region we discovered a very special cask at the back of a cellar.
-The cognac had been hidden there in 1940, behind a hastily built wall to protect it from advancing German forces.
-Forgotten for nearly 80 years by the family, it was unearthed by The Last Drop team and contained enough liquid for fewer than 200 bottles.
+Nearly a century later, on this old estate in the heart of Cognac’s Grande Champagne region, we discovered something very special at the back of a cellar.
+Behind a hastily built wall, erected to protect it from advancing German forces, a single cask had been hidden in 1940.
+Forgotten for nearly 80 years by the family, it was unearthed by The Last Drop containing enough liquid for fewer than 200 bottles.

-Distilled in a small, traditional wood-fired still, this exceptional cognac – the likes of which we’re unlikely to see or taste again.
-It is impossible to know exactly which grape varietals were distilled, but we suspect there is a predominance of Folle Blanche, together with Ugni Blanc, Colombard and even a little Muscat.
-Furthermore, we believe that this cognac has unusually spent its life in an ex-Pineau des Charentes cask, imbuing it with a distinct sweetness.
+Distilled in a small, traditional wood-fired still, it is impossible to know exactly which grape varietals were used to make this exceptional cognac.
+Nonetheless, we suspect a predominance of Folle Blanche, together with Ugni Blanc, Colombard and even a little Muscat.
+Furthermore, we believe that this cognac spent its life in an ex-Pineau des Charentes cask, imbuing it with a distinct but balanced sweetness.

-“I got together my small tasting group this morning to compile our thoughts about the forthcoming release… This is one of, if not the, best cognacs they had ever experienced.
+This is one of, if not the, best cognacs [my tasting group] had ever experienced.
 Rarely does a single, unblended eau-de-vie reach such all-round perfection.

 A perfect balance between all its component parts, giving it a wonderful elegance and freshness.
 The nose and the palate are equally powerful and complex, and no single aroma or flavour dominates the others.
 It is perfect harmony in cognac.